 - Phi Mu

-The Interfraternity Council (www.huntingdonifc.com) is the governing body and official representation of the Huntingdon fraternity system for male students, which includes these fraternities:
+The Interfraternity Council (www.huntingdonifc.com—click on this link to sign up for 2016–2017 fall recruitment, as well as to find out other information) is the governing body and official representation of the Huntingdon fraternity system for male students, which includes these fraternities:

 - Kappa Alpha Psi Fraternity, Inc. (currently inactive)